April 16, 2020

 SIAA’s situation alone is somewhat unique in that its value proposition to insurance carriers is not aggregation but growth.
 That is something insurance companies need now more than they ever have before.
-Their value proposition to insurance agents is not only increased income, which agents themselves facing 20-30 or more percent reductions in income due to cancellations, free rights, lower renewals, and loss of profit-sharing due to similar property claims on a smaller premium base also need.
+Their value proposition to insurance agents is not only increased income, which agents - themselves facing income reductions of 20-30% or more due to cancellations, free rights, lower renewals, and loss of profit-sharing due to similar property claims on a smaller premium base - also need.

 So, to summarize, agents have responded over the last 30 years to the changing environment, in many cases by joining an organization to help them have more access to markets at a higher compensation level than they could on their own.
 This has benefited many of them.

-Other agents have remained aloof from this process and made it through until now, just fine.
-COVID is increasing the distinction between the various kinds of agency organizations and agents who don't belong to any of them.
-It is also going to make it harder for agents to profitably deliver insurance services, without assistance.
+Other agents have remained aloof from this process and made it through just fine until now.
+COVID is increasing the distinction between the various kinds of agency organizations, and agents who remain independent and don't belong to any of them.
+It is also going to make it harder for agents to profitably deliver insurance services without assistance.

 If you're a member of one of these organizations, or considering joining an insurance cluster, it's worthwhile to step back now as you consider the immediate future of your agency and ask:

 Can you use more income on your current book of business?